Mastering Emotional Regulation: Strategies for Improved Decision Making.

 Identifying Emotional Triggers

-Triggers are specific situations, words, or people that elicit a strong emotional response.
+Triggers are specific things like situations, words, or people that spark strong emotional reactions.
+It’s essential to identify these to manage your emotions effectively.

 Problem-Solving vs. Emotional Reactivity